valenzandoli/valenzandoli/README.md

 I'm an industrial engineering student who is currently learning Python, Data Science and Machine Learning

-You can reach me on Twitter as @_valenzandoli
+You can reach me on Twitter as @valenzandoli_

 <!---
 valenzandoli/valenzandoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.